Post-Graduation Insurance Options

 Coverage Termination for Graduating Students

-You will be covered under SHIP until the end of the policy period for which you are enrolled and your premium has been paid.
+You will be covered under SHIP until the end of the policy period for which you are enrolled.
+For more information, visit the “Waiver” page.

 Post-graduation Insurance Options

 Under the Affordable Care Act (ACA) insurance plans must offer coverage for dependent children up to age 26.
 If under the age of 26, you may be eligible to stay on your parent’s insurance plan.
 Be aware that your parents may receive an explanation of benefits (EOB) from their insurance carrier with details about your health care services.